42ity/fty-alert-stats/README.md

 Failure to synchronize is not fatal, but the agent will not be able to compute meaningful statistics before its first successful synchronization.

+When receiving `METRIC_TTL` on its pipe, agent will set metric TTL to the value contained in the second frame of the message (in seconds).

+When receiving `TICK_PERIOD` on its pipe, agent will set ticking period to the value contained in the second frame of the message (in seconds).

 ### Stream subscriptions

 Agent is subscribed to ALERTS and ASSETS streams and publishes to METRICS.